 See also ⇒ HERE ⇐ Very comprehensive

 7) Sulfur hexafluoride (SF6) is the most potent

-greenhouse gas that it has evaluated, with a ‘g’ of 22,800 times that of CO2 ((Carbon Dioxide is a Cooling Gas -NASA)) when compared over a 100-year period.
+greenhouse gas that it has evaluated, with a ‘g’ of 22,800 times that of CO2 – NASA – (More) when compared over a 100-year period.
 More than 10,000 tons are produced per year.

 HF is also a highly reactive gas that can react with certain metals to release toxic fumes or explosive hydrogen.

-Nitrogen trifluoride (NF3) with a global warming potential of 17,000 times the global warming potential of CO2.
 It is now present in the atmosphere at four times the expected level and rapidly rising.
 NF3 is toxic, and is only reactive at high temperatures and when exposed to certain physical conditions.
 Nitrogen trifluoride appears as a colorless gas with a moldy odor.
 Very toxic by inhalation.
 Slightly soluble in water.
 Corrosive to tissue.
 Under prolonged exposure to fire or heat the containers may rupture violently and rocket.
 Used to make other chemicals and as a component of rocket fuels.

-It Is a gas used in flat-screen TV manufacture.
+It is a gas used in flat-screen TV manufacture.

-Uranium hexafluoride (UF6), is a compound used in the process of enriching uranium, which produces fuel for nuclear reactors and nuclear weapons.
+10) Uranium hexafluoride (UF6), is a compound used in the process of enriching uranium, which produces fuel for nuclear reactors and nuclear weapons.

-Sulfuryl fluoride (SO2F2), is just the latest of several unexpectedly potent greenhouse gases to pop out of the woodwork.
+12) Sulfuryl fluoride (SO2F2), is just the latest of several unexpectedly potent greenhouse gases to pop out of the woodwork.
 The common factor appears to be fluorine.

 It is neurotoxic and a potent greenhouse gas, but is widely used as a fumigant insecticide to control termites.

-Last year, for instance, it emerged that nitrogen trifluoride, a gas used in flat-screen TV manufacture, has 17,000 times the global warming potential of CO2.
+Last year, for instance, it emerged that nitrogen trifluoride, a gas used in flat-screen TV manufacture, has 17,000 times the global warming potential of CO2

 It is a rare industrial gas. –

 “The lethal dose of NaF

 is 50 times smaller than

 ~ Dr. Hardy Limeback.